dellalibera/titlextractor/README.md

 # TitleXtractor

-This tool takes a list of urls and extract the content of `<title>` tag.
+This tool takes a list of urls and extracts the content of `<title>` tag.

 ---
 ## Dependencies